PackMoveGo/Gateway_API_PackMoveGO/SECURITY_SETUP.md

 # 🔐 Security Setup Guide

 ## Overview
-This guide explains how to configure the security features for your PackMoveGo API, including IP whitelisting and redirect functionality.
+This guide explains how to configure the security features for your PackMoveGo API.
+IP whitelisting has been removed to ensure mobile compatibility and public API access.

 ## 🚀 Quick Start